 During the first year, residents can expect training that includes:

-- Eight four-week blocks are spent at Wake Forest Baptist Medical Center, the tertiary care hospital affiliated with the School of Medicine.
+- Ten blocks are spent on inpatient rotations at Wake Forest Baptist Medical Center, the tertiary care hospital affiliated with the School of Medicine.

-- Three blocks are spent in the Family Medicine Center, which operates under a shift or night float system.
+- Three blocks are spent on outpatient rotations in the Family Medicine Clinic.

-The final two weeks of intern year consist of a two-week orientation to prepare for promotion and a more outpatient-focused curriculum.
-This orientation involves both clinical, leadership and social activities that focus on acquisition of knowledge and development of procedural skills consistent with the upcoming responsibilities that the residents assume in year two.
+The final two weeks of intern year consist of a two-week practice management rotation to prepare for promotion and a more outpatient-focused curriculum.
+This rotation involves both clinical, leadership and social activities that focus on the acquisition of knowledge and development of procedural skills consistent with the upcoming responsibilities that the residents assume in year two.